rubygarage/rubygarage.github.com/slides/metaprogramming.markdown

 you substitute, the whole building will collapse over your remains.
 Moreover, you may take down some underground stations full of people as well as a side-effect.

+Carefully check the existing methods in a class before you define your own methods.
+Adding a new method is usually safer than modifying an existing one.

 ---

 # Classes